vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 ```

 --- type:TabExercise lang:sql xp:100 key:38a7c62434
-## Combining GROUP BY and ORDER BY, Aggregate Functions
+## Combining with aggregate functions

 Try out your skills by combining `GROUP BY` and `ORDER BY` with some aggregate functions!

 *** =pre_exercise_code